Localization mechanism of $q-$form field on the brane-world by coupling with gravity: Localization of Various form Fields

-Figure \ref{FigResOriSca} displays all resonant KK modes for the case of $t_1=25$ and $t_2=-3$, indicating the quasi-localization of these massive modes.
-Consequently, in cases where $t_2<0$, the scalar zero mode is localized on the both sides of the brane, and the massive KK modes can be quasi-localized at the brane position.

-Moreover, upon examining the profiles of the zero mode and the resonant KK modes of current case, distinct probability density distributions along the extra dimension become apparent, as illustrated in Fig. \ref{figZMResOriSca}.
-Besides, the energy density $\rho$ of the brane is
+Upon examining the profiles of the zero mode and the resonant KK modes, distinct probability density distributions become apparent along the extra dimension, as illustrated in Fig. \ref{figZMResOriSca}.
+Besides, the energy density $\omega$ of the thick brane can be given by

 with $T_{00}$ the component of the energy-momentum tensor of brane world.
-The relative energy density $\rho/|\rho_0|$ with $\rho_0=\rho(z=0)$ for the 5D RSII-like model (\ref{Warped factor}) is also depicted in the same figure, identifying the position of brane.
-It can be seen that the relative energy density, as well as the probability densities of all resonant modes, are centered at the origin of the extra dimension, while the probability density of the localized zero mode forms two lumps at both sides of the brane.
-According to Eq. (\ref{ZMAy0}), the scalar zero mode is exponentially suppressed to zero at the brane position for the case $t_2<0$.
-Thus, this distribution of probability densities might signify a spatial separation between the scalars representing the zero mode and those embodying the resonant KK modes along the extra dimension.
+The relative energy density $\omega/|\omega_0|$ with $\omega_0=\omega(z=0)$ for the 5D RSII-like model (\ref{Warped factor}) is also depicted in the same figure, identifying the position of the brane.
+As usual, the brane thickness is defined as the full width at half maximum of the peak of the energy density, and we also show it in Fig. \ref{figZMResOriSca}.
+It can be seen that the scalar zero mode is localized on both sides of the thick $\mathcal{M}_4$ brane, while the massive modes are quasi-localized at the origin of the extra dimension.
+The splitting of the zero mode emerges, and the distribution of the zero mode and resonant KK modes exhibits a separation along the extra dimension.
+Previous works \cite{Arkani-HamedPRD2000, Arkani-HamedPRD2000115004,DCCaiPRD2006} have presented the so-called "split fermion" model, where different fermion KK modes could be localized at different positions.
+Here, the scalar zero mode and the massive modes can also be localized, or quasi-localized at different positions of the extra dimension.

+Therefore, in the scenario of $t_2<0$, the zero mode can be localized, and if parameter $t_2$ is less than the critical value $t_{2\text C}$, the zero mode will be localized on both sides of the thick brane.
+Besides, the massive modes can be quasi-localized on the origin of the extra dimension.

-\subsection{$U(1)$ gauge vector fields}
+\subsubsection{$U(1)$ gauge vector fields}

 The $U(1)$ gauge vector fields correspond to the $1-$form fields, and we denote a free bulk vector field with $A_{\mu}$.
 This field is used to describe the particles with spin$-1$.
 In view of the gauge freedom, we choose the gauge condition $A_z=0$ when conducting the KK decomposition.